The Health Museum: History

-The Museum of Medical Science opened in the Houston Museum of Natural Science opened on November 16, 1969, and it remained there for 21 years.
+The Museum of Medical Science opened in the Houston Museum of Natural Science on November 16, 1969, and it remained there for 21 years.
 The current museum facility opened on March 16, 1996, as The Museum of Health & Medical Science.
 The building housing the museum, the John P. McGovern Building, was funded with a $9.5 million capital campaign.
-Since the opening, the museum has processed over two million visitors.
+Since its opening, the museum has processed over two million visitors.
 In late 2001 the museum's board of trustees unanimously voted to rename the museum after John P. McGovern.
-The museum revamped its brand in 2006, as part of the 10th anniversary in the standalone facility.
+The museum revamped its brand in 2006, as part of the 10th anniversary of the standalone facility.
 The new branding included a shortened name ("The Health Museum") and a new logo.
 As of 2006 the museum received 175,000 annual visitors.

 A 2011 renovation included the addition of 3,300 SF of exhibition space to the southwest side of the museum with a metal-panel facade and 1,500 SF of additional interior renovations.

 Permanent exhibit space for the DeBakey Cell Lab opened in 2015.
 The DeBakey Cell Lab is a unique science-focused experience and the only bilingual science lab museum exhibit in the country.
 Honorably named after the respected and accomplished medical pioneer, Michael E. DeBakey, M.D., this 2,000 sq. ft. exhibit features seven authentic biology-based science experiments developed for visitors ages 7 to adult.